1995parham/1995parham.github.io/posts/kaa-vs-thingspeak.md

 tags: [IoT, Kaa, ThingSpeak]
 ---

-When our university started to create IoT platform, we did some research and decided to use Kaa as our middleware.
+When our university had started to create IoT platform, we did some research and decided to use Kaa as our middleware/platform.
 In this article we want to compare Kaa and ThingSpeak.

 ### Introduction